Travel details

 -

-We will pick you up at the camp and transfer you to Afdera.
+Pick up from the camp and transfer to Afdera

 [English Guide]